mickymacirl/CI-P2-Quiz-RS/README.md

 ### NavBar

-- The navbar of the website is responsive on all devices, which changes positon based on the width of the browser on a device.
+- The navbar of the website is responsive on all devices which changes position based on the width of the browser on a device.

 ![Navbar Readme](./assets/readme/navrm.jpg)